Aliases for DCTN1 Gene

 GeneCards Summary for DCTN1 Gene

 DCTN1 (Dynactin Subunit 1) is a Protein Coding gene.
-Diseases associated with DCTN1 include Perry Syndrome and Neuropathy, Distal Hereditary Motor, Type Viib.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and fMLP Pathway.
-GO annotations related to this gene include motor activity and cofactor binding.
+Diseases associated with DCTN1 include Perry Syndrome and Neuronopathy, Distal Hereditary Motor, Type Viib.
+Among its related pathways are N-cadherin signaling events and COPI-independent Golgi-to-ER retrograde traffic.
+Gene Ontology (GO) annotations related to this gene include motor activity and cofactor binding.
 An important paralog of this gene is CLIP1.

 UniProtKB/Swiss-Prot for DCTN1 Gene